 Since early 2020, scientists and clinicians have been busily investigating the pathology of COVID-19ii.
-It remains unclear why some patients exhibit mild to moderate symptoms, while an estimated 15% go on to develop severe pneumonia, and 5% then progress to acute respiratory distress syndrome, septic shock and/or multi-organ failureiii.
+It remains unclear why some people exhibit mild to moderate symptoms, while an estimated 15% go on to develop severe pneumonia, and 5% then progress to acute respiratory distress syndrome, septic shock and/or multi-organ failureiii.
 It is widely recognized that age and secondary health conditions have a deleterious effect on recovery and correlate with increased morbidity.

-The same review highlights that patients with severe COVID-19 exhibit substantially elevated serum levels of pro-inflammatory cytokines, including IL-6, IL-1B, IL2, IL8, IL-17, G-CSF, GM-CSF, IP10, MCP1, MIP1a and TNF.
+The same review highlights that people with severe COVID-19 exhibit substantially elevated serum levels of pro-inflammatory cytokines, including IL-6, IL-1B, IL2, IL8, IL-17, G-CSF, GM-CSF, IP10, MCP1, MIP1a and TNF.
 A recent review on the hematologic, biochemical abnormalities of severe COVID-19 illness and mortality, highlights the fact that IL-6, IL-10 and serum ferritin were strong discriminators of severe COVID-19iv.

-A recent publication from Herold et al found that even moderately elevated serum IL-6 levels above 80 pg/mL are sufficient to identify COVID-19 patients with a high risk of respiratory failurev.
+A recent publication from Herold et al found that even moderately elevated serum IL-6 levels above 80 pg/mL are sufficient to identify COVID-19 people with a high risk of respiratory failurev.
 However, this paper noted that it was unclear whether IL-6 merely represented a biomarker or a central pathogenetic factor of severe COVID-19.
 Nevertheless, Herold et al concluded that IL-6 was an effective marker and may be able to predict imminent respiratory failure, thus helping physicians identify at-risk patients at an early stage.

 Extraction of Cytokines from Mitra Blood Microsampling Devices

 Using IL-6, and potentially other biomarkers as early predictors of severe COVID-19 illness, raises a hopeful prospect of earlier identification and intervention of high-risk patients.
-Indeed, there are ongoing clinical trials, investigating whether IL-6 receptor antagonist drugs are reducing the incidence of COVID-19 severe respiratory illnessiii.
+Indeed, there are ongoing clinical trials investigating whether IL-6 receptor antagonist drugs are reducing the incidence of COVID-19 severe respiratory illnessiii.
 Currently (at the time of writing), governments in many countries are advising that those with mild COVID-19 symptoms self-isolate and apply for a viral RNA test to confirm SARS-CoV-2 infection.
 For many, the illness is mild or moderate and doesn’t warrant hospitalization.
-However, some patients require hospitalization when symptoms become severe.
+However, some individuals require hospitalization when symptoms become severe.
 An at-home test designed to early-identify COVID-19 patients who have elevated IL-6 levels could help reduce the number of SARS-CoV-2 infected people requiring in-person visits with a healthcare professional.
 Fewer visits to medical facilities reduces the risk of spreading the virus.

 In April 2020, the U.S. National Institutes of Health (NIH) announced a serology prevalence study to measure natural immunity to the SARS-CoV-2 virus on a cohort of up to 10,000 subjectsvi.
 The NIH chose to use Mitra® microsampling devices and at-home Mitra® Blood Collection Kits to allow study participants to remotely collect blood samples to be sent back to the NIH labs for processing.
 Since the NIH “SeroSurvey” launched, many other institutions and companies have on-boarded the Mitra microsampling technology for similar serology studies.
 There also has been increasing interest in the feasibility of using remote sampling to measure other biomarkers, including cytokines.